 Removal of unauthorized items

-Chancellor Rupert Bursell handed down the judgement in Re St Mary the Virgin Burghfield in 2011.
+Chancellor Rupert Bursell handed down the judgment in Re St Mary the Virgin Burghfield in 2011.
 However, since diocesan chancellors are once more grappling with the question, it was requested that this might be circulated to Ecclesiastical Law Association members [although referred to in Halsbury’s Laws, as “unreported”, a report of the case is in P.T.S.R.
 593. A link was therefore available on the ELA website, which includes the following summary:

 “The Parochial Church Council petitioned for permission to remove all toys, ornaments and other memorabilia and edgings from 67 graves within the churchyard, many of which items had been in the churchyard for a considerable time.
 The Chancellor considered all written objections, including a claim that to remove such items would be in breach of the law relating to human rights, but decided that the PCC was entirely within its rights in wishing to enforce the Churchyard Regulations, and accordingly a faculty was granted”.